© 2025 88.9 KETR

 Texas getting it done is a good sign for proponents who hope to push a similar effort on the federal level.
 I’m Blaise Gainey in Austin

-Mark Haslett has served at KETR since 2013.
-Since then, the station's news operation has enjoyed an increase in listener engagement and audience metrics, as well recognition in the Texas AP Broadcasters awards.
+Mark Haslett served as KETR's News Director from February 2013 to June 2025.
+During his tenure the station's news operation enjoyed an increase in listener engagement and audience metrics, as well recognition in the Texas AP Broadcasters awards and a National Edward R. Murrow award.